Coder4916/Match-Maker/README.md

 #### **Imagery**

 I have utilised free to use images sourced online.
 A fallback color is included if the main body image doesn't load.
+The choice of colors used came from the idea to try and recreate a similar gaming environment to the card game [Patience](https://en.wikipedia.org/wiki/Patience_(game)).

 [Back to top](#match-maker)